-What will this exemption allow me to do?
+What this exemption will allow you to do

-- Hold a recreational boating license recognised by a State or Territory marine safety agency.
+- hold a recreational boating license recognised by a state or Territory marine safety agency

-- Provide us with evidence that you have accrued at least 20 days on the job training.
+- provide us with evidence that you have accrued at least 20 days on the job training.